Battle of Samarinda: Dutch plans

-Japanese Plans
+Japanese plans

 Even though its oilfields held a special significance, the Japanese plan for the capture in Samarinda solely consisted of a mopping up operation.
 At first, the plan was for Japanese troops enter the city via landing boats through the Mahakam Delta.
 However, in late January, the plan was changed to having Sanga Sanga and Samarinda be seized by land.

 For this operation, the Kume Detachment will advance from Balikpapan via Mentawir to Loa Djanan (Loa Janan) up north, while the main force will advance along the Balikpapan — Sambodja (Samboja) — Samarinda road and conducted mopping up operation in Samarinda's vicinity.

-The Battle
+Battle

-Sanga Sanga Oilfield Demolition
+Sanga Sanga oilfield demolition

 On 18 January, Col. C. van den Hoogenband, commander of Dutch forces in Balikpapan telephoned Monteiro, informing him that the demolition of oilfields in Balikpapan will commence, after Dutch planes spotted the Japanese invasion fleet near Cape Mangkalihat.
 Based on the phone call, Monteiro also decided to begin the demolition process of the Sanga Sanga oilfield.
 Under the command of Lt.
 Naber, and aided by conscripted BPM employees, the demolition began at 09:00 on 20 January.
 The well-organized and properly executed plan means that by 18:00, Sanga Sanga oilfield had been thoroughly and systematically destroyed.
 The demolition teams then left for Samarinda II Airfield, before being evacuated to Java.